 2. Licenses Required (G.S.
-105-113.11)
+105-113.4I)

-No person shall engage in business as a distributor in this State, without having first obtained the appropriate license for that purpose.
-Any license required shall be in addition to any and all other licenses which may be required by law.
+A person may not engage in business as a distributor, wholesale dealer, or retail dealer in this State, without having first obtained from the Department, the appropriate license for that purpose as prescribed in Article 2A.
+A license required by Article 2A is in addition to any other licenses that may be required by law.

-3. Distributor Must Obtain License (G.S.
+3. License Required (G.S.
 105-113.12)